I lift my eyes up to the mountains. Where is my help? My help comes from the Lord.

 and such as breathe out violence.”
 [Psalm 27:12b, NKJV]

-Do you remember David’s immediate response to this, in his journal?
+Do you remember David’s response, in his journal?

 “I would have lost heart, unless I had believed that I would see the goodness of the LORD in the land of the living.
 Wait on the LORD; be of good courage, and He shall strengthen your heart; wait, I say, on the LORD!”
 [Psalm 27:13-14, NKJV]

-Could it be that simple, that this is the key to David’s eventual success?
+Could it be this simple, that waiting on the Lord was the key to David’s eventual success?

 “David was greatly distressed, for the men spoke of stoning him because the souls of them all were bitterly grieved, each man for his sons and daughters.
 But David encouraged and strengthened himself in the Lord his God.”
 [I Samuel 30:6 AMP]

-We tend to read the Bible through rose colored glasses.
-But the truth is the Scriptures are filled with normal people just like you and me.
-As individuals, however, we rarely consider the struggles others face, unless they are a favored son or daughter.
-More typically, we turn a blind eye to those around us, so when we hear that someone is believing God for something truly big in scope, we tend to get envious, like maybe they think they’ve got some hotline to the throne room that we missed, somehow, along life’s many bumps.
+We tend to read the Bible through rose-colored glasses, but the truth is that Scripture is filled with people like you and me.
+As individuals, we rarely consider the struggles others face, unless they are popular, or a favored son or daughter.
+More typically, we turn a blind eye to those around us, so when we hear that someone is believing God for something truly big in scope, we tend to grow envious, like maybe they think they’ve got some hotline to the throne room that we missed, somehow, along life’s many bumps.

-And in our insecurity, we grow to distrust them, and from distrust, we grow to hate them, forgetting that God is not a respecter of persons.
-What He has done for one, He will do for you, if you are willing to seek Him, and ask.
+In our insecurity, we grow to distrust them, and from distrust, we grow to hate them, forgetting that God is not a respecter of persons.
+What He has done for one, He will do for another, if he or she is willing to seek Him, and ask.

 “11 For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope.
 12 Then you will call upon Me and go and pray to Me, and I will listen to you.
 13 And you will seek Me and find Me, when you search for Me with all your heart.
 14 I will be found by you, says the LORD, and I will bring you back from your captivity; I will gather you from all the nations and from all the places where I have driven you, says the LORD, and I will bring you to the place from which I cause you to be carried away captive.”
 [Jeremiah 29:11-14, NKJV]